kcalizadeh/phil_nlp/README.md

 This project uses 51 texts spanning 10 schools of philosophical thought.
 Based on these, we develop classification models, word vectors, and general EDA.
 This can then be used to understand user's worldviews by comparing them to historical schools of thought.
 And once we understand a person's worldview, there is no limit to what we can do with that information - from advertising to political campaigning through to self-exploration and therapy.

 #### Repo Contents
-- a notebook containing preliminary EDA and our work on cleaning the data
+- a [data_load_clean notebook](https://github.com/kcalizadeh/phil_nlp/blob/master/Notebooks/1_data_load_clean.ipynb) containing preliminary EDA and our work on cleaning the data
-- a notebook containing non-neural-network models (primarily Naive Bayesian models)
+- a [non_neural_model notebook](https://github.com/kcalizadeh/phil_nlp/blob/master/Notebooks/2_non-neural_models.ipynb) containing non-neural-network models (primarily Naive Bayesian models)
-- a notebook containing work on neural network models and deep NLP
-- a notebook where we develop w2v analyses for each school and author
+- a [w2v notebook](https://github.com/kcalizadeh/phil_nlp/blob/master/Notebooks/3_w2v.ipynb) where we develop w2v analyses for each school and author
-- a couple notebooks with preliminary work for a dash app implementing our findings
+- a [neural_networks notebook](https://github.com/kcalizadeh/phil_nlp/blob/master/Notebooks/4_neural_networks.ipynb) containing work on neural network models and deep NLP
-- a functions.py file with useful NLP functions we use throughout
+- a [functions.py file](https://github.com/kcalizadeh/phil_nlp/blob/master/Notebooks/functions.py) with useful NLP functions we use throughout
-- a notebook outlining steps for adding future texts to the corpus
-- a bibliography notebook citing all the relevant texts
+- a [bibliography notebook](https://github.com/kcalizadeh/phil_nlp/blob/master/Notebooks/5_bibliography.ipynb) citing all the relevant texts

 Throughout the project, we implemented the OSEMN procedure for data science